esraa-emary/Vyayamshala/README.md

 # Vyayamshala
-### This project represent a STAR page with HTML,CSS and JAVA SCRIPT.
+### This project represent a Vyayamshala website with HTML,CSS and JAVA SCRIPT.